jimenanemina1/challengeQA/README.md

  - Internet access.
  - A Github account.
 If you dont have one, please create one, it will take a few minutes.https://github.com/join
- - You can use the IDE you feel most comfortable with, the same goes for programming languaje and automation framework.
+ - You can use the IDE you feel most comfortable with, the same goes for programming language and automation framework.
  - You will need to deliver a testing project and upload it to this repository on a branch named after you.